cafalchio/checkers_game/README.md

 ## Credits

 - Stack Overflow
+- Guido, my mentor
+- w3Schools
+- This channel that teaches cheker's https://www.youtube.com/watch?v=WD3NTNQElew
+- developer.mozilla.org (where I passed most of my time)

 ## Acknowledgements

 - My mentor for saving me from starting in a wrong way, which would make the project impossible to finish.
 - My colleagues for the slack channel.
-- The student tutors for the help.
+- The tutors for the help.
+- My last hackathon team which tested the game and gave great feedbacks